PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Methodology

 \subsection{Reasoning Data Generation}

 DF-R5 is a multi-domain deepfake reasoning dataset containing approximately 115k image-reasoning pairs with rich semantic annotations.
-The base images are sourced from DF40~\citep{yan2024df40}, covering five diverse generative domains: DDIM~\citep{song2021ddim}, PixArt-$\alpha$~\citep{chenPixArt$a$FastTraining2023}, SD-2.1~\citep{rombachHighResolutionImageSynthesis2022}, SiT~\citep{atito2021sit}, and StyleGAN3~\citep{karras2021aliasfree}.
+The base images are sourced from DF40~\citep{yan2024df40}, covering five diverse generative domains: DDIM~\citep{song2021ddim}, PixArt-$\alpha$~\citep{chen2024pixartalpha}, SD-2.1~\citep{rombachHighResolutionImageSynthesis2022}, SiT~\citep{atito2021sit}, and StyleGAN3~\citep{karras2021aliasfree}.
 These domains are selected to maximize both diversity and difficulty, ensuring robust generalization across generation methods.
 A naive approach would be to directly distill reasoning from MLLMs using the collected images.
 However, two challenges arise: (1) identifying which MLLM provides the strongest reasoning quality, and (2) designing prompting strategies that can minimize hallucination and misinformation.

 To address the first challenge, we systematically benchmark several representative MLLMs by asking them to classify 1,000 randomly selected images (balanced between real and fake).
+We chose well-known MLLMs including Claude-3~\citep{anthropic_claude3_2024}, Pixtral~\citep{pixtral2024}, LLaMA-4~\citep{meta2025llama4}, Qwen-2.5~\citep{qwen2_5_2024}, GPT-4o~\citep{openai2024gpt4technicalreport}, Gemini-2.5~\citep{geminiteam2025geminifamilyhighlycapable}.
 The results, presented in Table~\ref{tab:llm_feature_score}, indicate that Claude-3 and Pixtral yield high precision but fail to capture most true cues, resulting in very low recall.
 Gemini-2.5 achieves the best trade-off, with the highest overall accuracy (77.60\%) and F1 score (78.67\%), and is thus selected as the primary model for reasoning distillation.

 To address the second challenge, we design a three-step pipeline, illustrated in Figure~\ref{fig:data_pineline}, to generate consistent, high-quality reasoning annotations from Gemini: